-- Give a verbal warning and record the child's name in Behaviour log kept in HT room - Decide if the child's behaviour warrants keeping them in at playtime or a lunchtime detention. - Decide whether to put the child on report and notify the parents.
+- Give a verbal warning and record the incident on My Concern - Decide if the child's behaviour warrants keeping them in at playtime or a lunchtime detention. - Decide whether to put the child on report and ensure that the parents are notified. - Devise a further plan of action with the Inclusion Team for children who have been on report for 2 weeks.